ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * BG3-MO2 plugin to fix more weird situations, thanks Zino!
    * Druid Wild Companion (thanks Chizz for exploring and fixing bugs).
    * I lost track but a lot more subclasses and dragonborn cosmetics.
+   * REPLACED Soul Coin Tweaks (everyone can use them) with Soul Coin Tweaks (everyone can use them, and the damage bonus is +1d8 fire).
+So everyone can use Soul Coins (not just Karlach), and the bonus is a little more significant.
+Or you can continue to just sell them.
 4. OTHER CHANGES
    * THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1.
    * Re-ordered several mods in Listo to correct load order based issues.
 If you do not want to update Listo, move "Dynamic Sidebar" to the #2 spot under the User Interface section (right below ImpUI Patch7Ready).